algorandfoundation/puya/docs/compiler.md

 ## Type checking

-The first and second steps of the [compiler pipeline](#compiler-architecture) are significant to note, because it's where we perform type checking.
+The first and second steps of the [compiler pipeline](https://github.com/algorandfoundation/puya/blob/main/ARCHITECTURE.md) are significant to note, because it's where we perform type checking.
 We leverage [MyPy](https://mypy-lang.org/) to do this, so we recommend that you install and use the latest version of MyPy in your development environment to get the best typing information that aligns to what the PuyaPy compiler expects.
 This should work with standard Python tooling e.g. with Visual Studio Code, PyCharm, et. al.

 The easiest way to get a productive development environment with Algorand Python is to instantiate a template with AlgoKit via `algokit init -t python`.
 This will give you a full development environment with intellisense, linting, automatic formatting, breakpoint debugging, deployment and CI/CD.

 Alternatively, you can construct your own environment by configuring MyPy, Ruff, etc. with the same configuration files [used by that template](https://github.com/algorandfoundation/algokit-python-template).

-The MyPy config that PuyaPy uses is in [compile.py](https://github.com/algorandfoundation/puya/blob/main/src/puya/compile.py#L79)
+The MyPy config that PuyaPy uses is in [parse.py](https://github.com/algorandfoundation/puya/blob/8be90f7c84ecd6eaa972e4dbf82f3ec7a616fc75/src/puyapy/parse.py#L274)

 ## Compiler usage